Rates & Services

 Aromatherapy

-Active Isolated Stretching (AIS) is a method of stretching that is commonly used by athletes and personal trainers.
-It uses precise, thorough movements to focus treatment on specific muscles.
-First, the targeted muscle is placed in an appropriate position.
-Next, 8 to 10 stretch and hold cycles are implemented.
-Within each cycle, stretches are held for 2-seconds and then released.
-This serves to enhance communication between the nervous system and the musculoskeletal system, thereby promoting increased coordination, elasticity and precision of movement.
-Significant reductions in pain and soreness have also been reported.
-AIS practitioners work to promote flexibility and range of motion because they believe that a flexible body is more efficient, is more easily trained to strength and endurance, stays balanced more easily, is less prone to injury, recovers from workouts more quickly, and, as a result, just plain feels better!
-At Cranbury Therapeutic Massage, AIS is primarily practiced by Nancy Sheehan.
-Nancy has studied this technique extensively, with its founder, Aaron L. Mattes.
-In some cases, idiosyncratic aspects of posture and movement can provide clues to effective treatment.
-Nancy has been trained to recognize these clues, so that the treatment you receive is optimized to your unique requirements.
-Nancy’s AIS sessions are not only designed to help you, but to also help you learn to help yourself.
+Assisted stretching is a method of stretching that is commonly used by athletes and personal trainers.
+We work to promote flexibility and range of motion because we believe that a flexible body is more efficient; is more easily trained to strength and endurance; is less prone to injury; recovers from workouts more quickly; and, as a result, just plain feels better!
+The treatment you receive is optimized to your unique requirements.
+Our sessions are not only designed to help you, but to also help you learn to help yourself.

 Cancer Massage

 Many hospitals, such as Sloan-Kettering, Dartmouth-Hitchcock Medical Center and Stanford University Hospital, provide touch therapies for cancer patients.
-Research confirming the benefits of these therapies is appearing in numerous reputable journals such as Journal of Pain and Symptom Management; Annals of Internal Medicine and Cancer Nursing.
 Studies have found that cancer patients variously experienced less pain, anxiety, nausea or fatigue, increased their immune response, and felt more relaxed after receiving massage or other touch therapies.

 Touch therapies can support recovery in a number of ways.
 Massage can increase circulation and speed healing tissues affected by surgery or radiation.
-Certain advanced techniques, applied with caution, can reduce swelling and restore pliability to scarred areas.
+Massage techniques can reduce swelling and restore pliability to scarred areas.
 In addition, due to its ability to decrease muscle tightness and increase range of motion, massage can help you feel more like stretching, exercising and enjoying recreational activities as you recover.
 Finally, as massage reduces pain and stress, your body is better able to rally its healing capabilities on all levels.

 No matter what stage of treatment, skilled and caring touch can affirm that life still holds warm, positive experiences.
 A one-on-one massage session can nurture you while you are undergoing treatment or adjusting to physical changes, such as mastectomy or hair loss.
 If you have encountered changes in your activity levels or social network, or are coping with fear, anxiety or depression, massage can provide a time for self care and acceptance of tender emotions.
 In cases where cancer is no longer treatable, attentive touch may provide the most consoling kind of support a person can receive.